mkishi1221/mkishi1221.github.io/_includes/cv.md

 ![Hertzian AI Summit]({{site.baseurl}}/images/hertzian_ai.jpeg){: style="width: 80%; display: block; margin: 0 auto;"}
 *Photo by Amutri*

-### UI/UX Designer (November 2022 – September 2023)
+### Product Designer (November 2022 – September 2023)

-Joined Amutri as a UI/UX designer and quickly expanded into product strategy, user research, and early business development, helping shape the company’s first commercial offerings and securing £1M in pre-seed funding.
+Joined Amutri as a product designer and shaped product strategy, UIUX design, user research, and early business development, helping shape the company’s first commercial offerings and securing £1M in pre-seed funding.

 - Led the design of Amutri’s cloud-based rendering product and redesigned the homepage to boost customer conversion and investor engagement.
 - Conducted 30+ research sessions with architects, 3D visualisers, and universities to shape user journeys and product direction.